Review | Tom Sietsema’s 7 favorite places to eat right now

 A look around 2 Amys helps explain the long run of the pioneering pizzeria opened by chef-owner Peter Pastan after 9/11.

-The genial guy slicing the mortadella behind the wine bar lets you know he made the pork sausage, shot through with coriander seed and circles of fat, and that the crusty brown bread accompanying it is from flour milled on site.
+The genial guy slicing the mortadella behind the wine bar lets you know that he made the pork sausage, shot through with coriander seed and circles of fat, and that the crusty brown bread accompanying it is from flour milled on-site.

 As for the Neapolitan-style pizza, 2 Amys puts out a pie that seduces me with char marks reminiscent of leopard spots, titanic lips, pleasant chewiness and a lovely yeasty flavor.
-Go for the Pozzuoli — zesty house-made sausage, velvety red peppers, nutty fontina and more on a 10-inch canvas.
+Go for the Pozzuoli — zesty housemade sausage, velvety red peppers, nutty fontina and more on a 10-inch canvas.
 If you want to eat it like the owner, ask to have the pizza served uncut.

 Some of the many “little things” — deviled eggs with brassy green sauce, salt cod fritters served with garlic aioli — have been around forever and continue to delight with their quality and consistency.
 Pizza might be the shiny bauble in the window, but a handful of dishes would look at home at a proper Italian ristorante.
 Picture vitello tonnato and even steak, as in super-beefy, well-marbled dairy cow, butchered by hand and dry-aged for up to 100 days. (“Tuscan Steak Night” is typically weeknights only.)

 Tile floors, pressed-tin ceilings and naked tables do nothing to absorb the clamor of a busy lunch or dinner, but come on, no one goes to a pizzeria to meditate.
-Besides, you’re eating in a Washington standard bearer, brimming with thoughtful details: wines priced to suit every budget and palate, desserts every bit as good as what comes before them and hospitality included in the price of a meal.
+Besides, you’re eating in a Washington standard-bearer, brimming with thoughtful details: wines priced to suit every budget and palate, desserts every bit as good as what comes before them and hospitality included in the price of a meal.

 3715 Macomb St. NW.
 202-885-5700.
 2amyspizza.com.
 Open for indoor and outdoor dining and takeout.
 Pizzas, $12.75 to $19.75.